-3ie requested proposals for impact evaluations of interventions that aim to increase the transparency and accountability in the governance of natural resources such as oil, gas and minerals.
+3ie requested qualifications from researchers for grants to prepare proposals for rigorous impact evaluations of initiatives aimed at improving the transparency and accountability of governance of natural resources in the extractives sector.

 At a glance

-Support for the Transparency and Accountability Thematic Window
+About the Transparency and Accountability Thematic Window